History of Alberta: Social Credit

 The prophet and new premier was radio evangelist William Aberhart (1878–1943).
 The message was biblical prophecy.
 Aberhart was a fundamentalist, preaching the revealed word of God and quoting the Bible to find a solution for the evils of the modern, materialistic world: the evils of sophisticated academics and their biblical criticism, the cold formality of middle-class congregations, the vices of dancing and movies and drink.
 "Bible Bill" preached that the capitalist economy was rotten because of its immorality; specifically, it produced goods and services but did not provide people with sufficient purchasing power to enjoy them.
 This could be remedied by the giving out money in the form of "social credit", or $25 a month for every man and woman.
 This pump priming was guaranteed to restore prosperity, he prophesied to the 1600 Social Credit clubs he formed in the province.

 Alberta's businessmen, professionals, newspaper editors and the traditional middle-class leaders protested vehemently at Aberhart's ideas, which they described as crack-pot, but they did not seem to offer solution of the problems faced by Alberta's workers and farmers and spoke not of the promised land ahead.
 Aberhart's new party in 1935 elected 56 members to the Assembly, compared to 7 for all the other parties, the previously-governing UFA losing all its seats.
 The economic theorist for Aberhart was Major Douglas, an English engineer with an unbounded confidence in technology.

-The Social Credit Party remained in power for 36 years until 1971.
-It was re-elected by popular vote nine times.
+The Social Credit Party remained in power for 36 years until 1971, and was re-elected by popular vote nine times.
 Its continued success was simultaneous with its ideological move from left to the right.

 Social Credit in office

-Once in power Aberhart gave priority to balancing the provincial budget.
+Once in power, Aberhart gave priority to balancing the provincial budget.
 He reduced expenditures and established (briefly) a sales tax and increased income tax.
 The poor and unemployed suffered cuts to the rather-thin relief they had gotten under the UFA regime.
 The $25 monthly social dividend never arrived, as Aberhart decided nothing could be done until the province's financial system was changed.
-Although for about a year (1936–37), provincially-issued Prosperity Certificates circulated, providing much-needed purchasing power to Alberta's impoverished farmers and workers.
+Although, for about a year (1936–37), provincially-issued Prosperity Certificates circulated, providing much-needed purchasing power to Alberta's impoverished farmers and workers.
 In 1936 Alberta defaulted on its bonds, becoming one of the few jurisdictions in the Western world that has taken such a radical step.
 He passed a Debt Adjustment Act that cancelled all the interest on mortgages since 1932 and limited all interest rates on mortgages to 5%, in line with similar laws passed by other provinces.
-In 1937 the government, pressured by its backbenchers, passed a radical banking law that was disallowed by the federal government (banking was a federal responsibility).
+In 1937, the government, pressured by its backbenchers, passed a radical banking law that was disallowed by the federal government (banking was a federal responsibility).
 Efforts to control the press were also disallowed.
 The government passed a law of recall, but the only constituents who collected signatures for their member's recall were CCF-ers and oilmen in the Turner Valley.
 The MLA threatened with recall was Aberhart himself – the law was repealed retroactively.